-- 5.122 As of April 2022 there were 9.51 ha of readily available land and 13.54 ha of not readily available land across the two RIS areas.
-In Longbridge the road scheme which is currently under construction will help unlock future development that is currently not readily available. - 5.123 For further detail see the Housing and Economic Land Availability Assessment (HELAA), available under the Economy and Centres evidence page for the new Birmingham Local Plan
+- 5.131 As of April 2023, there were 11.43 ha of readily available land and 9.41 ha of not readily available land across the two RIS areas.
+In Longbridge the new access road will help unlock future development that is currently not readily available. - 5.132 For further detail see the Housing and Economic Land Availability Assessment (HELAA), available under the Economy and Centres evidence page for the new Birmingham Local Plan.